Pandemic Parenting: Tips For Looking After Kids Under the Pressure of a Lockdown

 “Your kids might do some academics in the morning, then some social time as a reward – like a Zoom call with their friends – then it might be lunch and life skills like preparing lunch together.
-And then an emotional check in after lunch, like who’s missing their friends and what can we do about that.
+And then an emotional check-in after lunch, like who’s missing their friends and what can we do about that.
 Then some physical stuff as well like doing a dance class or a yoga skill video from YouTube to make sure that you cover those bases each day.

-If you have adolescents who were already self-isolating before it was cool, then you need to make sure they are ok.
+If you have adolescents who were already self-isolating before it was cool, then you need to make sure they are okay.
 Kimberley suggests that you make sure the bedroom door is opened and that they engage with you about how they are feeling, but without being too pushy.

-If you are worried about your teen Kimberley says that clinics like Quirky Kid are offering consultation via Zoom and phone, adding to the many services that have gone online during this trying time.
+If you are worried about your teen, Kimberley says that clinics like Quirky Kid are offering consultation via Zoom and phone, adding to the many services that have gone online during this trying time.

-“If you are concerned it can be a way to just to open up the space and give your adolescent time to talk about their concerns without trying to come up with a solution,” she says.
+“If you are concerned it can be a way to just to open up space and give your adolescent time to talk about their concerns without trying to come up with a solution,” she says.